 Justice Thompson's achievements are numerous.
 He served as President of the statewide Council of Superior Court Judges from 1993 to 1994.
 He was the 1994 recipient of the Outstanding Alumnus Award conferred by the alumni of Mercer University Law school.
 In 1993, Justice Thompson received the Distinguished Achievement Award from the Baldwin County Bar Association.
 He received the Outstanding Public Service Award from the Milledgeville Kiwanis Club in 1988, the Distinguished Service Award from the Milledgeville Jaycees in 1972, and is an Eagle Scout.
 Among his many professional affiliations, he is a member of the State Bar of Georgia, American Bar Association, and American Judges Associations.
 He served as a member of the Vestry of St. Stephens Episcopal Church, Milledgeville, from 1989 to 1992, and is a past member of the Milledgeville Jaycees and Rotary Club.

-Justice Thompson is married to Jane D. Thompson, a teacher and speech therapist with the Baldwin County School System.
-The Thompsons have two sons; William, a student at Georgia College majoring in accounting, and Edward, a student at the Baldwin County High School.
+Justice Thompson is married to Jane D. Thompson, a retired teacher and speech therapist with the Baldwin County School System.
+The Thompsons have two adult sons.